 Another great way to automate your business and still show off your brand personality is to make use of video.
 If a picture says a thousand words, what result do you think watching you in action via video will have?

 One of my favorite ways to use video is with new clients.
-I’m able to automate the sending of the welcome guide to clients during their onboarding process using my small business management platform.
+I’m able to automate a welcome packet that gets sent to clients during their onboarding process.
 In it, they’ll find a welcome video that does just that – wishes them a warm welcome and walks them through their next steps.
 Although clients know this was pre-recorded, they enjoy watching the video just the same because it has that personal touch.